Adjusting Thresholds for Automated Scheduling

 from enum import Enum

-logger = logging.getLogger("broadcast.threshold_calibrator")
+logger = logging.getLogger("traffic.scheduling.threshold_calibrator")

-PASS = "pass"
+PASS = "pass" # adjusted within operational bounds

 @dataclass(frozen=True)